KalicoCrew/kalico/docs/BLTouch.md

 reduce the total time of probing.
 This mode is enabled by configuring `stow_on_each_sample` to False in the config file.

-Important!
+!!! important
     Setting `stow_on_each_sample` to False can lead to Klipper making horizontal toolhead movements while the probe is deployed.
 Be sure to verify all probing operations have sufficient Z clearance prior to setting this value to False.
 If there is insufficient clearance then a horizontal move may cause the pin to catch on an obstruction and result in damage to the printer.

-Important!
+!!! important
     It is recommended to use `probe_with_touch_mode` configured to True when using `stow_on_each_sample` configured to False.
 Some "clone" devices may not detect a subsequent bed contact if `probe_with_touch_mode` is not set.
 On all devices, using the combination of these two settings simplifies the device signaling, which can improve overall stability.

 Note, however, that some "clone" devices and the BL-Touch v2.0 (and earlier) may have reduced accuracy when `probe_with_touch_mode` is set